binhduong85/atm0s-sdn/README.md

 ## Roadmap

-First version will be released together with [Media Server](https://github.com/8xFF/decentralized-media-server) at end of 2023.
+The first version will be released together with [Media Server](https://github.com/8xFF/decentralized-media-server) at the end of 2023.

 Details on our roadmap can be seen [TBA]().